keleshev/keleshev.com/cortege-a-row-polymorphic-tuple.md

 assert Cortege.(first [true; "b"; `c] = true);
 ```

-We can also notice that Cortege allows for a one-tuple.
+Notice that one-tuple is allowed.
-Not sure if it is a good or a bad thing.
+Not sure if it is good or not.

 Let's define update functions: